PurdueCS190-FALL2014/lab8/README.md

 ...
 ```

-4. Instruct the student to attach the first session (should be called `rubyAndJava`), then de-attach, then attach the second session (should be called `vimtutor`)
+4. Instruct the student to attach the tmux session from earlier (should be called `rubyAndJava`), then de-attach